labscript-suite/labscript-suite/README.md

 ### Profile directories

-The _labscript suite_ profile directory, containing application configurations, logs, and user-side code, is now located by default in the current user’s home directory, e.g.
+The _labscript suite_ profile directory, containing application configurations, logs, and user-side code, is now located by default in the current user’s home directory, e.g. for a local user named `wkheisenberg` this is:

 * `C:\Users\wkheisenberg\labscript-suite` on Windows.
 * `~/labscript-suite` or `/home/wkheisenberg/labscript-suite` on Linux and Mac OS X.

-A typical structure is:
+A typical structure of the profile directory is:

 ```
     ~/labscript-suite/